Meetrics/periodic-table-of-browsers/README.md

-# periodic-table-of-browsers
+# Periodic Table of Browsers

-Periodic Table of Browsers allows easily search for properties compatibility of window and document objects for every browser
+Periodic Table of Browsers allows easy searching for window and document objects' properties compatibility for any browser